jasminequach/jasminequach.github.io/essays/ai-use.md

 ##### 13.)
 Quality assurance:

 I think we’ve all been there: spending hours and hours searching for that one little bug that’s screwing up the entire thing.
 It’s like looking for a needle in a haystack.
 As a programmer, having AI there to check my code makes life a million times easier.
 There have been times when I’d been working for hours and just couldn’t be bothered to spend too long digging through all my files to find the issue.
 I'd just go, “What is causing this error?” and it'd give it to me lickety split.
-Incredible.
+Real cool.

 ##### 14.)
 Other uses in ICS 314: